Ralph Eugene Meatyard: Photography

 Though Lexington was not a well-established center of photography, Meatyard did not consider himself a "Southern" or regional photographer.
 His work was beginning to be recognized nationally at the time of his death, shown and collected by some prominent museums and published in magazines.
 He exhibited with photographers including Edward Weston, Ansel Adams, Minor White, Aaron Siskind, Harry Callahan, Robert Frank, and Eikoh Hosoe.
 By the late 1970s, his photographs appeared mainly in exhibitions of 'southern' art, but have since attracted renewed interest.
 His best-known photography featured dolls and masks, or family, friends and neighbors pictured in abandoned buildings or in ordinary suburban backyards.

+From December 12, 2025 – May 10, 2026, the High Museum of Art exhibited The Family Album of Ralph Eugene Meatyard that “features the thirty-six prints that comprise the artist’s first monograph (Gnomon Press, 1970)—one of only two books he published in his lifetime—which Meatyard intended to stand as his definitive artistic statement.”
+The prints were recently acquired by the High Museum for its permanent collection.

 Personal life

 Meatyard married Madelyn McKinney.
 They had three children: Michael (born 1950); Melissa (born 1959); and Christopher (born 1955).
 Meatyard died of cancer in 1972.
 He was described as a "bookish Zenmaster [who] also served as president of the local PTA and the Little League and flipped burgers at the Fourth of July party.